A History of Zetor Tractors

 Two years later, Zetor presented a new update of the UR I range, known as the ZETOR Major.
 Models included the 3320, 3340, 4320, 4340, 5320, 5340, 6320, 6340, 7320 and 7340.
 From 1997 onwards the "Major" was gradually replaced by the new UR I range tractors known as the ZETOR Super under the designations 3321/41, 4321/41, 5321/41, 6321/41 and 7321/41.

-Now, Zetor offer seven ranges of tractors- The Major, Proxima, Proxima Plus, Proxima Power, Forterra, Forterra HSX and the Forterra HD.
-The Forterra HD is Zetors most powerful new tractor currently on the market.
+Now, Zetor offer eight ranges of tractors- The Major, Proxima, Proxima Plus, Proxima Power, Forterra, Forterra HSX , Forterra HD and the recently relaunched Crystal.
+The Crystal is Zetors most powerful new tractor currently on the market.

-It is expected that in the future a new tractor, expected to have a power output of around 160hp, the "Maxterra", will be released by Zetor, although this is still speculative.
+It is expected that in the future a new tractor, expected to have a power output of around 180hp, the "Maxterra", will be released by Zetor, although this is still speculative.

 Information on this page was produced from our general knowledge of Zetor Tractors and adaptations from http://www.zetorworld.com and http://www.zetorpdc.cz